lp-belliot/google-auth-poc/README.md

 - The console will print out the active Bearer

   - If you get errors such as `Error: error:0906D06C:PEM routines:PEM_read_bio:no start line`, you probably have an issue with the formatting of your private key.
 Try running `get_credentials_from_json.js ` to get an output of what the private key should be formatted as.

+## Findings
+This solution appears to be fit for purpose!

+Calling getToken generates the original token